 Windows play a vital role in making your home brighter and more inviting.
 They allow natural light to pour in and provide a picturesque view of the world outside.

-However, with time, windows can become outdated, damaged, and lose their efficiency, affecting the overall look and feel of your home.
-It is where home window replacement comes in.
+However, over time, windows can become outdated, damaged, and lose their efficiency, impacting the overall look and feel of your home.
+This is where home window replacement comes in.

-In this comprehensive guide, we’ll go over everything you need to know about window replacement to brighten up your home.
+In this comprehensive guide, we will go over everything you need to know about window replacement to brighten up your home.

 When is it time to replace your windows?